 Ans.
 The spiral model is an evolutionary process model that is a combination of prototyping and waterfall models.
-As the name suggests, the software is developed in an iterative manner, allowing the incremental release of the product in each cyclic iteration.
+As the name suggests, the software is developed in an iterative manner.
+This allows the incremental release of the product in each cyclic iteration.
 The initial iterations usually focus on developing the prototype and the later ones focus on the fully-featured system.

 The typical phases of a spiral model are-

-- Planning – In this phase, requirements are gathered and elicited along with feasibility study; other activities of this phase are cost and effort estimation, scheduling.
+- Planning – In this phase, requirements are gathered and elicited along with a feasibility study.
+Other activities of this phase are cost and effort estimation, scheduling.

-- Design – This phase includes developing high-level design of the system.
+- Design – This phase includes developing a high-level design of the system.

-- Construction – Here, the system is developed based on the requirements, as the iterations increases, the builds are developed with higher clarity on the requirements.
+- Construction – Here, the system is developed based on the requirements.
+As the iterations increase, the builds are developed with higher clarity on the requirements.

 - Evaluation – Once the system is developed, the customer reviews it and provides feedback.

-The spiral model is useful when the project is complex and has high risk, the customer is not clear on the requirements and there are high chances that the requirements will change.
+The spiral model is useful when the project is complex and has high risk.
+Also, when the customer is not clear on the requirements and there are high chances that the requirements will change.

 Ques.6.
 What is software project management?

 Ans.
-Software project management is a subset of Project management that is involved in planning and monitoring of the project that includes allocating resources to develop quality products by keeping budget and time constraints in mind.
+Software project management is a subset of Project management that is involved in planning and monitoring the project.
+It includes allocating resources to develop quality products by keeping budget and time constraints in mind.